MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 Here's an example of the needed level of specificity in planning:

 - **Goal A**: We need to know whether our requirement for data ingestion and processing of batch data can be met under our defined SLA.
-- **Output A**: We will have the data to determine whether our batch data ingestion and processing can meet the data processing requirement and SLA.
+- **Output A**: We'll have the data to determine whether our batch data ingestion and processing can meet the data processing requirement and SLA.
-    - **Test A1**: Processing queries A, B, and C are identified as good performance tests as they are commonly executed by the data engineering team.
+    - **Test A1**: Processing queries A, B, and C are identified as good performance tests as they're commonly executed by the data engineering team.
 Also, they represent overall data processing needs.
     - **Test A2**: Processing queries X, Y, and Z are identified as good performance tests as they contain near real-time stream processing requirements.
 Also, they represent overall event-based stream processing needs.
     - **Test A3**: Compare the performance of these queries at different scale of our cluster (cluster SKU, number of instances) with the benchmark obtained from the existing system.
 - **Goal B**: We need to know if our business users can build their dashboards on this platform.
-- **Output B**: We will have tested some of our existing dashboards and visuals on data in our cluster, leveraging different visualization options, connectors and Kusto queries.
+- **Output B**: We'll have tested some of our existing dashboards and visuals on data in our cluster, using different visualization options, connectors and Kusto queries.
 These tests will help to determine which dashboards can be migrated to the new environment.
     - **Test B1**: Specific visuals will be created with ADX data and will be tested.
     - **Test B2**: Test out of the box KQL functions and operators to meet the requirement.
-- **Goal C**: We will have tested data ingestion and will have the data points to:
+- **Goal C**: We'll have tested data ingestion and will have the data points to:
     - Estimate the effort for our initial historical data migration to our Azure Data Explorer cluster.
     - Plan an approach to migrate historical data.
-- **Output C**: We will have tested and determined the data ingestion rate achievable in our environment and can determine whether our data ingestion rate is sufficient to migrate historical data during the available time window.
+- **Output C**: We'll have tested and determined the data ingestion rate achievable in our environment and can determine whether our data ingestion rate is sufficient to migrate historical data during the available time window.
     - **Test C1**: Test different approaches of historical data migration.
 For more information, see [Comparing ingestion methods and tools](ingest-data-overview.md#comparing-ingestion-methods-and-tools).
     - **Test C2**: Test data transfer from the data source to our cluster by using either LightIngest, Continuous ingestion from blob storage or data lake store.
 For more information, see [Use wizard for one-time ingestion of historical data with LightIngest](generate-lightingest-command.md).
-- **Goal D**: We will have tested the data ingestion rate of incremental data loading and will have the data points to estimate the data ingestion and processing time window.
+- **Goal D**: We'll have tested the data ingestion rate of incremental data loading and will have the data points to estimate the data ingestion and processing time window.
-- **Output D**: We will have tested the data ingestion rate and can determine whether our data ingestion and processing requirements can be met with the identified approach.
+- **Output D**: We'll have tested the data ingestion rate and can determine whether our data ingestion and processing requirements can be met with the identified approach.
     - **Test D1**: Test daily, hourly, and near-real time data ingestion and processing.
-    - **Test D2**: TExecute the continuous (batch or streaming) data ingestion and processing while running end user queries.
+    - **Test D2**: Execute the continuous (batch or streaming) data ingestion and processing while running end-user queries.

 Be sure to refine your tests by adding multiple testing scenarios.

 Here are some testing scenarios:

-- **Azure Data Explorer test A**: We will execute data ingestion, processing, and querying across multiple cluster SKU sizes (Storage Optimized or Compute Optimized), as well as different numbers of cluster instances.
+- **Azure Data Explorer test A**: We'll execute data ingestion, processing, and querying across multiple cluster SKU sizes (Storage Optimized or Compute Optimized), and different numbers of cluster instances.
-- **Azure Data Explorer test B**: We will query processed data from our cluster using dashboards and querying tools such as the Azure Data Explorer [web UI](web-ui-overview.md).
+- **Azure Data Explorer test B**: We'll query processed data from our cluster using dashboards and querying tools such as the Azure Data Explorer [web UI](web-ui-overview.md).

 ### Evaluate the POC dataset

 Using the specific tests you identified, select a dataset to support the tests.
 Take time to review this dataset.
 You should verify that the dataset will adequately represent your future processing in terms of content, complexity, and scale.
-Don't use a dataset that's too small (less than 1GB) because it won't deliver representative performance.
+Don't use a dataset that's too small (less than 1 GB) because it won't deliver representative performance.
 Conversely, don't use a dataset that's too large because the POC shouldn't become a full data migration.
 Be sure to obtain the appropriate benchmarks from existing systems so you can use them for performance comparisons.
 Check if your dataset aligns with the supported data formats.
 Then, depending on the ingestion method (batch or streaming), your dataset can be ingested in batches of appropriate sizes.

 > [!IMPORTANT]
 > Make sure you check with business owners for any blockers before moving any data to the cloud.
 Identify any security or privacy concerns or any data obfuscation needs that should be done before moving data to the cloud.